dehelean-catalin/CouchAi/README.md

 # On Going:

-- ask do discard or save changes when leave workoutform page;
-- delete workout day;
 - duplicate workout day;
 - preview workout day;
 - get plans from db;
 - design improve workout plan form;

-# On Going:
+# Prio:

+- replace exercise;
+- go to new workout day added
+- add workout plan thumbnail;
 - remove stackNav from Details and Create Page
 - check the file type and dimesion when uploading